Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

-# MLOps using Amazon SageMaker and GitHub Actions (S3-Based Template)
+# ModelOps using Amazon SageMaker and GitHub Actions (S3-Based Template)

-This is an S3-based SageMaker project template that implements MLOps using Amazon SageMaker and GitHub Actions.
+This is an S3-based SageMaker project template that implements ModelOps using Amazon SageMaker and GitHub Actions.
 This template has been migrated from the original Service Catalog-based approach to the new recommended S3-based deployment method.

 ## Overview